PabloSarro/Optimizing-Graph-Modularity-for-Clustering/README.md

 Finally, a series of graph examples are also included along with examples of output .clu files, resulting from the execution of the main program.

+> [!NOTE]
+> To change the graph, one must go to the Main.java file, change the filePath variable and include the graph file (in .net format) in the main directory.

 # Resolution: